Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Case with : a menu of solutions

-If a distance metric is available and the researcher is willing to assume such distance metric is the relevant one for the spatial correlation, then other available alternatives might present better power (for example, the inference method proposed in the appendix of CT).
-In this case, there would be a trade-off between a test that is more powerful but requires correct specification of the spatial correlation, versus a test that is less powerful, but does not require correct specification of the spatial correlation.
-We also recall that the test we propose does not require observation of a distance metric in the cross section.
-In Section \ref{Conservative2} we consider an alternative test that will generally be more powerful in common DID applications relative to the test presented in this section, without relying on knowledge of the spatial correlation structure.
+If a distance metric is available and the researcher is willing to assume such distance metric is the relevant one for the spatial correlation, then other available alternatives might present better power (for example, the inference method proposed in the Appendix of CT).\footnote{\cite{Conley1999} is another alternative usually considered in settings with spatial correlation with a known distance metric.
+However, this method does not perform well in settings with few treated units, for the same reason that cluster robust standard errors do not perform well with few treated clusters (see Section 2 of \cite{alvarez2025inferencetreatedunits}).} \end{remark}